Myrtle Cole: San Diego City Council

 Myrtle Cole was first elected to office in the 2013 special election to fill the District 4 seat of the city council vacated by Tony Young,.
 District 4 includes the neighborhoods of Alta Vista, Broadway Heights, Chollas View, Emerald Hills, Encanto, Greater Skyline Hills, Jamacha, Lincoln Park, Lomita Village, North Bay Terrace, Oak Park, O'Farrell, Paradise Hills, Redwood Village, Rolando Park, South Bay Terrace, Valencia Park, and Webster.
 She won re-election to a four-year term in the June 2014 primary election, drawing 57% of the primary votes.
 Her second term began in December 2014.

 In December 2016, Cole ran against fellow Democrat David Alvarez for the position of council president.
 The council president is responsible for setting the council's agenda and making committee assignments and chairmanships.
 Cole was chosen by her colleagues on a 6–3 vote, securing the votes of all four Republicans on the City Council as well as Democrat Barbara Bry.
 Although both Cole and Alvarez were Democrats, Cole was seen as the more moderate of the two.

 In the November 2018 election, Cole lost her reelection bid to civil rights attorney and former staffer Monica Montgomery.
 This marked the first time that an incumbent had failed to be reelected to the City Council since 1992.

+Controversy and other information

+Myrtle Cole received some criticism during her time on the San Diego City Council.
+For example, in 2016, she said, during a council meeting discussion of racial profiling by police, "There is more black on black shootings in our nation than ever before...That's why when someone says, 'Do you think there is racial profiling?'
+Yeah, because blacks are shooting blacks."
+Critics argue that this is what resulted in decreased support in her role in 2018.

+In 2018, she was asked to speak at the National University Southern California Commencement as a National University Alumna.
+In addition to being the keynote speaker, she also received an honorary doctorate.